Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Applicability to dictionary construction

 This syntax can be applied to dictionary construction where a similar pattern frequently occurs (where dictionary keys are identical the names of the variables assigned as their values), {"x": x, "y": y} or dict(x=x, y=y).
 With this feature, this can now also be trivially written as dict(x=, y=).
-Whether to further support similar syntax in dictionary literals is an open question out of the scope of this PEP.
+Whether to further support similar syntax in dictionary literals is an open question beyond the scope of this PEP.

 Specification